byu-cs-236-classroom-templates/project-1/docs/CODE.md

 The project is divided into the following modules each representing a key component (see the Jupyter notebook tutorials for examples of using `token.py` and understanding `fsm.py` on [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Content_ &rarr; _Project 1_ &rarr; _Project Description and Specification_ and _Content_ &rarr; _Lectures: Reading, Topics, Slides_ &rarr; _September Lectures_ &rarr; _FSMs in Project 1_):

-  * `src/project1/token.py`: defines the `Token` class with methods to create tokens of each type needed for Datalog
+  * `src/project1/token.py`: defines the `Token` class with methods to create tokens of each type needed for Datalog.
+You should read this code but you will not need to modify it.
+You can use an AI tool to help you understand what this code does.
-  * `src/project1/fsm.py`: defines the `FiniteStateMachineClass` and how to run an instance of a `FiniteStateMachine`
+  * `src/project1/fsm.py`: defines the `FiniteStateMachineClass` and how to run an instance of a `FiniteStateMachine`.
+You will add a FSM for each token in this file.
-  * `src/project1/lexer.py`: defines the interface for the lexer
+  * `src/project1/lexer.py`: defines the interface for the lexer.
+You will implement the lexer algorithm from [LEXER.md](./LEXER.md) in this file.
-  * `src/project1/project1.py`: defines the entry point for auto-grading and the command line entry point
+  * `src/project1/project1.py`: defines the entry point for auto-grading and the command line entry point.
+You will not need to modify this file.
+  * `debug_project1.py`: defines the entry point for using the VS Code debugger.
+Change the entry `"arg1"` part of the entry `sys.argv = ["project1", "arg1"]` on the third line of the file to specify the input file to use when debugging.
+For example, if you want to step through your lexer for one of the integration tests in `tests/resources/80`, you would replace `"arg1"` with the path and name of the file.

-Each of the above files are specified with Python _docstrings_ and they also have examples defined with python _doctests_.
-A _docstring_ is a way to document Python code so that the command `help(project1.lexer)` in the Python interpreter outputs information about the module with it's functions and classes.
+Except for the debugging support, each of the above files are specified with Python _docstrings_ and they also have examples defined with python _doctests_.
+A _docstring_ is a way to document Python code so that the command `help(project1.lexer)` in the Python interpreter outputs information about the module with its functions and classes.
 For functions, the docstrings give documentation when the mouse hovers over the function in vscode.

 ```
 $ python